 In this category, both the linguistic realization and the contextual meaning of the metaphor remain consistent between English and Kurdish.
 The underlying conceptual metaphor remains unchanged as well.
-For instance, the metaphor "LOVE IS LIGHT" is maintained in both languages, exemplified by "He has extinguished my love" in English and its corresponding Kurdish translation.
+For instance, the metaphor "ENERGY (OR EFFORT) IS A FINITE PHYSICAL SUBSTANCE" is maintained in both languages, manifested by "Those of us who are capable of it are forced to work to the last atom of our strength" in English and its corresponding Kurdish translation.
 This suggests a seamless transfer of the metaphor between languages, reaffirming the universality of certain metaphors.
 Many of the metaphors found in the novels fall into this category.